One of the most pressing questions in today’s fashion world is: can you be trendy AND sustainable at the same time?

 Fashion for peace

-In February 2019, at the New York Fashion Week, the first time event Fashion For Peace- Eyes of India, Eyes of New York, was presented with the mission to promote conscious and sustainable design.
-India was represented by the best selling author Sadhguru Jaggi Vasudev, who invoke the spirit of Mahatma Gandhi against violence.
-In this case, the violence of our greed to have more and to sell more, even if we put the life of others and the Nature in danger.
-Remembering here the collapse of the factory in Bangladesh, India, which killed 1.134 workers, and the fact that in 2015 is estimated that 98 per cent of the fibre on the planet will be synthetic fibre.
+In February 2019, at the New York Fashion Week, the event Fashion For Peace – Eyes of India, Eyes of New York, was presented for the first time with the mission to promote conscious and sustainable design.
+India was represented by the best selling author Sadhguru Jaggi Vasudev, who invokes the spirit of Mahatma Gandhi against violence.
+In this case, it means the violence of our greed to have more and sell more, even if we put the life of others and nature in danger.
+The author talked about the collapse of the factory in Bangladesh, India, which killed 1.134 workers, and the fact that by 2025, it is estimated that 98 per cent of the fibre on the planet will be synthetic fibre.

 Food for thought

-1- The textile and fashion industry is, second to oil, the more massive polluter in the world.
+1- The textile and fashion industry is, second to the oil industry, the more massive polluter in the world.

 2- To manufacture a T-shirt and a pair of jeans, you need more than 5.000 gallons of water.

 3- The U.S.A. alone, produces each year more than 15 million tons of used textile waste, and in Hong Kong, 253 tons of textile end up in landfills each and every day.

 4- If you were to wear your clothes for just three more months, you would reduce five to ten per cent of their carbon and water footprints and waste generation.

 Changes we can make

 If we, as consumers, start changing our shopping habits, we will force governments, brands and manufacturers to take the urgent steps needed to solve or at least, minimise the damages fast-fashion causes on the environment and the people in the global fashion supply chain.